WordPress is an open source content management system (CMS) that has been available since 2003.

 Shopify

-Although WordPress can be used as an eCommerce platform, it is definitely not as specialised as Shopify is.
-Shopify is packed with specific features that offer easy management of products, simple payments, and a seamless experience for buyers.
+Shopify is packed with specific ecommerce features that offer easy management of products, simple payments and a seamless experience for buyers.

 Key features